-HEALTH GRADE 8-10 LENGTH 18 WEEKS .5 CREDIT Health is required by the State of Ohio for graduation and is offered one semester.
+HEALTH GRADE 8-10 LENGTH: SEMESTER .5 CREDIT

+Health is required by the State of Ohio for graduation and is offered one semester.
 It is suggested that students complete this requirement during their freshman year.
 The areas of discussion are those important to the physical, social, and mental well-being of the students.
 A basic understanding of good health practices is emphasized as well as basic knowledge of the anatomy and physiology of the body.
 Special emphasis is placed on contemporary health problems of adolescence in areas such as social interactions, drug abuse, sexuality, nutrition, and exercise.
 An effort is made to create good health habits through understanding.
 Students are encouraged to maintain these practices throughout their lives.
 All students take this course for high school credit; the final grade will be included on a student's permanent transcript.

-PHYSICAL EDUCATION GRADE 9-12 LENGTH 18 WEEKS .25 CREDIT Basic skills will be taught and competitive play will progress according to the students' abilities.
+PHYSICAL EDUCATION GRADE 9-12 LENGTH: SEMESTER .25 CREDIT

+Basic skills will be taught and competitive play will progress according to the students' abilities.
 Co-educational activities will be included throughout the program.
 Activities offered will include indoor soccer, touch football, volleyball, softball, tennis, physical fitness tests, recreational sports, and exercise.
 Students are required to dress in a change of clothes including shorts or sweats, a t-shirt or sweatshirt, and gym shoes.
 Participation in physical education is mandatory for all enrolled students.
-All students take this course for high school credit; the final grade will be included on a student's permanent transcript.

-ADVANCED PHYSICAL EDUCATION GRADE 9-12 LENGTH 18 WEEKS .25 CREDIT PREREQUISITE: PHYSICAL EDUCATION
+STRENGTH & CONDITIONING GRADE 9-12 LENGTH: SEMESTER .25 CREDIT